Virtual homology of limit groups and profinite rigidity of direct products: Classifying limit groups by their virtual homology

 A natural class of groups whose $n$-th virtual Betti number is always finite (and equal to $1$) is the class of fundamental groups of aspherical, closed manifolds of dimension $n$.
-Using the classification of limit group by their $n$-th virtual number in Proposition \ref{high_dim_lim} above, we can deduce:
+We seal the section by deducing the following, using the classification of limit group by their $n$-th virtual number in Theorem \ref{mainlim} above.
+We remark that Wilton classified all compact $3$-manifolds with incompressible toral boundary and a residually free fundamental group in \cite{wilton3m}.

 \begin{cor}[Corollary \ref{mflds}] Let $M$ be an aspherical, closed manifold of dimension $n$.
 Then the following two hold: \begin{enumerate} \item if $\pi_1(M)$ is fully residually free and $n\ge 3$ then $M \cong T^n$. \item if $\pi_1(M)$ is residually free and $n\ge 5$ then $M$ has a finite cover that is homeomorphic to the direct product of a torus and finitely many closed surfaces. \end{enumerate} \end{cor}